pthatipamula/Graphic-Design-Internship-OIBSIP/README.md

 ### 1. Business Card – *Personal Branding*
 - **Tool Used:** Canva
-- **Description:** Designed a professional business card with clean layout, custom colors, and clear contact information for personal use as a Web & Graphic Designer and mainly for the purpose of the Graphic Design Intern.
+- **Description:** Designed a professional business card with clean layout, custom colors, and clear contact information for personal use as a Graphic Designer and mainly for the purpose of the Graphic Design Intern.
 - **Skills:** Layout design, minimalism, typography

 ---